jacob404/promod-future/currentbuild/README.txt

 - Forced all crouching hunters to emit sound, even if they are not holding crouch.
 - Fixed a bug which could cause survivors to drop their gun when being punched by a tank while their melee is equipped.
 - Fixed tanks dealing self-damage with hittables.
+- Fixed a potential exploit with the death cam skip block.
 - Added AutoPause: Game automatically pauses when a player crashes.
 If an infected player crashes, their spawn timer is restored upon rejoining.
 - Fixed various double-getups.
 - Fixed a bug where punching a player who was jockeyed would not give them a getup.